 As Effie sneaks around the house, hiding under tables and peeping through trapdoors, she realizes the secrets Greenoaks holds aren’t just in the dusty passageways and hidden attics she grew up exploring.
 Watching how her sister, brother, and dad behave when they think no one is looking, Effie overhears conversations, makes discoveries, and begins to see her family in a new light.
 Then she runs into Joe—the love of her life, who long ago broke her heart, and who’s still as handsome and funny as ever—and even more truths emerge.

-Publication Date – October 12th – Sophie Kinsella has been my guilty pleasure for years and I have read everything that she’s written so, of course, I have pre-ordered The Party Crasher and can’t wait until it arrives next week!
+Sophie Kinsella has been my guilty pleasure for years and I have read everything that she’s written so, of course, I pre-ordered The Party Crasher and can’t wait to read it!

 21. Three Sisters by Heather Morris